ichi-h/py_init/README.md

 ## Tasks

-In this project, frequently used commands are registered in tasks.json.
+In this template, the frequently used commands are registered in tasks.json.

 - Run
   - python ./src/main.py